-- Remove the engine oil tank filler cap, and wipe the engine oil dipstick off with a clean rag. - Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.
+- 3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean raq. - 4.
+Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

-The engine oil should be between the minimum and maximum level marks.
+TIP \\\\\\ The engine oil should be between the minimum and maximum level marks.

-- 1. Engine oil tank filler cap

-- 2. Engine oil dipstick
+- 1. Engine oil dipstick

-- 3. Maximum level mark
+- 2. Maximum level mark

-- 4. Half-level mark

-- 5. Minimum level mark
+- 3. Minimum level mark

+- 4. Engine oil filler cap

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type through the engine oil tank filler hole to raise it to the correct level.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
 [ECB00851]

+- 6. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.